Skip to content

 • Thinking blocks — expandable reasoning sections (for models that support it)

-• Tool calls — every tool invocation with arguments and results
+• Tool call groups — grouped tool invocations with arguments and results

 • Step history — completed steps with full output and timing